openhab/openhab-js/README.md

 Advanced users, or users migrating scripts from existing systems may want to use [File Based Rules](#file-based-rules) for managing rules using files in the user configuration directory.

 ### Adding Triggers
-Using the openHAB UI, first create a new rule and set a trigger condition
+Using the openHAB UI, first create a new rule and set a trigger condition.

 ![openHAB Rule Configuration](/images/rule-config.png)

 ### Adding Actions
 Select "Add Action" and then select "Run Script" with "ECMAScript 262 Edition 11".
-Its important this is "Edition 11" or higher, earlier versions will not work.
+It’s important this is "Edition 11" or higher, earlier versions will not work.
 This will bring up a empty script editor where you can enter your JavaScript.

 ![openHAB Rule Engines](/images/rule-engines.png)